-- high level of agreement that between 5 to 20 years, at least 10 universities will have crossdisciplinary programs in Ontology Science and/or Engineering department offering Master degrees (for career professionals) or PhD degrees (for researchers)' (Q3) - skepticism that ontology departments will be created at universities (Q1; Q2)
+- high level of agreement that between 5 to 20 years, at least 10 universities will have cross-disciplinary programs in Ontology Science and/or Engineering department offering Master degrees (for career professionals) or PhD degrees (for researchers) (Q3) - skepticism that ontology departments will be created at universities (Q1; Q2)

-1 "Qx" represents the question number in the questionnaire.
+6 "Qx" represents the question number in the questionnaire.

-• there is no specific need that the term "ontology" be taught at lower than university education levels
+• there is no specific need that the term "ontology" be taught at lower than university education levels level of consensus)

-Figure 1 shows the developments rank-ordered by the time-frame of occurring, with the colorcoding providing a quick visualization on the level of consensus, polarization of opinions, or if the results were inconclusive among the panelists.
+Figure 1 shows the developments rank-ordered by the time-frame of occurring, with the color-coding providing a quick visualization on the level of consensus, polarization of opinions, or if the results were inconclusive among the panelists.

 Figure 1.
-Developments rank-ordered by the timeframe of occurring (the color coding shows the level of consensus)
+Developments rank-ordered by the timeframe of occurring (the color coding shows the

-Development have new ithin D D to E E to 10 10 to 20 havend 20
+1010 1 Of Collections)

-Development here now within 2 2 to 5 5 to 10 101020 beyond 20 never
+Development here now within 2 2 to 5 5 to 10 10 to 20 beyond 20 never

 14 Evidence of ontology benefits

 13 Ontology-enabled applications

 11 Ontology repositories available

 6 Proper understanding by industry and academia

 10 International standards also expressed as an ontology

 3 Cross-disciplinary programs

 4 5% of all professionals have ontology training

 16 Major breakthrough

 15 Ontology R&D funding

 5 Accredited programs are available

 12 "Ontologizing" tools largely available

 7 Ontology' mentioned in secondary/high school education

 1 University Ontology Science department

 2 Ontology Engineering department

 9 Ontology understood by everyday people

 8 Ontology' mentioned in primary/elementary school education

 Legend: no answer

 <10%

 10-20%

 20-30%

 30-40%

 >40%